chriso23/chriso23.github.io/_drafts/2018-7-30-voice-activated-devices-to-enhance-the-classroom-experience.md

 categories: UW
 ---

 There is a surprising divide in education over the role of voice-activated learning assistants in the classroom.
-The prevalence of modern AI technologies such as the Amazon Alexa and the Google Home is becoming widespread in many students’ homes; however, using these voice assistants as an EdTech tool at a university level suggests a different tale for the higher education space.
+Modern AI technologies such as Amazon's Alexa and Google's Home are becoming widespread in many students’ homes; however, using these voice assistants as an EdTech tool at a university level suggests a different tale for the higher education space.
 <!--more-->
 Critics of voice-activated AI devices raised some concerns over the privacy of students around the devices, and one of Amazon’s representative even went as far as to say that “[Amazon’s] voice assistant devices were not intended for the classroom[1].”
 In fact, both Google and Amazon similarly tell EdSurge that their voice assistant devices are primarily focused on providing exceptional smart home experiences.